Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Shanghai is a city where you can totally choose you own type of holiday, you can go local or you can go on a full-on next-level luxurious experience.

-What’s so great about Shanghai is that 5-star hotels are actually super affordable compared to other major cities in the world like New York, Amsterdam or Seoul.
+What’s so great about Shanghai is that 5-star hotels are really super affordable compared to other major cities in the world like New York, Amsterdam or Seoul.

-During my time performing as a DJ in China, accomodation was always included, including some of the most luxurious hotels I’ve ever stayed at:
+During my time performing as a DJ in China, accommodation was always included, including some of the most luxurious hotels I’ve ever stayed at.

 Best 5-star hotels in Shanghai: